Guidelines for the submission of independent work

 The senior thesis is expected to make an original (or otherwise distinctive) contribution to knowledge in the student’s field, and it is important that the thesis be situated explicitly in relation to existing published literature.

 A grade of B+ is appropriate for a sensibly conceived, well-written project that shows little originality or creativity.
-A B- is appropriate for well-conceived senior theses that have some significant flaw in execution or a number of less important shortcomings.
+A B- is appropriate for well-conceived theses that have some significant flaw in execution or a number of less important shortcomings.

 Standards for the grading of junior papers

 In general, the standards defined above for senior theses apply in faculty evaluations of the Junior Paper, with the understanding that the time available to work on a Junior Paper is much less than the time available for the senior thesis.

 PLEASE NOTE: While grades are based largely on the final paper, Fall workshop leaders can also take into account the student's attendance and participation in the workshop, and timeliness of drafts.
 This is at the discretion of the workshop leader.
 Each leader will clarify their policy at the first meeting or in their handouts to students.

 Expectations regarding written comments

 Faculty advisers are expected to submit a grade and extensive comments on the written work of the students whom they advise.

 1. The first reader of a thesis will submit detailed written comments (which will be distributed to the student) and a tentative grade to the Undergraduate Program Administrator by the date required.